kdeps/examples/README.md

 This repository features a growing collection of example projects built with Kdeps, including:

 ## **tools**
 An API that allows LLM to autonomously choose a tool to execute (like MCP, A2A).
 There is 2 python tools that are exposed to LLM in the `data/` folder.
+This example uses the `llama3.2` model.

 ```shell
 curl 'http://localhost:3000/api/v1/tools'